sindresorhus/p-cancelable/readme.md

 Useful for animation, loading resources, long-running async computations, async iteration, etc.

+**This package is in maintenace state.
+No new features will be added.**

-*If you target [Node.js 16](https://medium.com/@nodejs/node-js-v15-0-0-is-here-deb00750f278) or later, this package is [less useful](https://github.com/sindresorhus/p-cancelable/issues/27) and you should probably use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) instead.*
+*If you target [Node.js 16](https://medium.com/@nodejs/node-js-v15-0-0-is-here-deb00750f278) or later, this package is [less useful](https://github.com/sindresorhus/p-cancelable/issues/27) and you should probably use [`AbortController`](https://developer.mozilla.org/docs/Web/API/AbortController) instead.*

 ## Install